aiishaan/Jungle-Rumble/README.md

 ## Setup Instructions
 1. **Connect your hardware:**
     - Connect the Raspberry Pi 4 to your computer
-    - Connect the SNES controller to the Raspberry Pi.
+    - Connect the SNES controller to the Raspberry Pi
     - Connect the Raspberry Pi to an external monitor via HDMI.

 2. **Running the game:**